Priyanka0527/Autism_Prediction_using_ML/README.md

 early autism detection, potentially enabling healthcare professionals to identify at-risk individuals more efficiently and accurately.
-This project underscores the potential of machine learning in enhancing diagnostic processes and highlights the importance of integrating technological advancements in medical practice.
+This project underscores the potential of machine learning in enhancing diagnostic processes and highlights the importance of integrating technological advancements in medical practice.<br>
 <br>
  Methodology:
  <br>